Kudostoy0u/Scio.ly/public/codebusters/ciphers/xenocrypt.md

 - Solve like an English Aristocrat but use Spanish frequency and vocabulary.
 - Single-letter words are rare; focus on articles/prepositions/conjunctions.

-## How It Works (Encryption/Decryption)
+## How Decryption Works
-Encryption
-1) Normalize Spanish plaintext: uppercase A–Z; á→A, é→E, í→I, ó→O, ú→U, ü→U; ñ→N.
-2) Generate a random permutation of A..Z as the key.
-3) Replace each plaintext letter with its ciphertext counterpart via the key.
-4) Preserve spaces and punctuation.

-Decryption
-1) Invert the key mapping (cipher→plain).
-2) Substitute each letter back; spaces/punctuation remain as-is.
+1) Normalize accents mentally (á→A, …; ñ→N) when testing cribs.
+2) Build a cipher→plain mapping using Spanish cribs (QUE/DE/CON/POR/LOS/LAS/UNA/ES/EST).
+3) Enforce one-to-one consistency and propagate across the whole text.
+4) Iterate with frequency and morphology cues (-CION, -IDAD, -MENTE) until fluent Spanish appears.

 Because the mapping is consistent, one correct letter guess propagates everywhere.